allanchua101/oanda-forex-puppet-poc/README.md

 # oanda-forex-puppet-poc

-A 5 minute introduction to web scrapping using Puppeteer and how to perform fundamental operations using NodeJS.
+A 5 minute introduction to web scrapping using Puppeteer.

 ### How it works